camptocamp/puppet-tdd-book/en/setup/README.md

 Platform to use to setup Beaker

 ### LINE 4
-Hypervisor to use; here we’ll use Docker because we'll then be able to run acceptance tests on Travis CI.
+Hypervisor to use ; here we’ll use Docker because we'll then be able to run acceptance tests on Travis CI.

 ### LINE 5
 Docker image from [https://hub.docker.com](Docker Hub) box to use.